General Child Neurology

 Migraine with brainstem aura (basilar-type migraine) has aura symptoms referable to brainstem dysfunction (vertigo, tinnitus, impaired hearing, ataxia, dysarthria, nystagmus, diplopia, or impaired consciousness or somnolence) and usually has typical aura symptoms as well (visual, sensory, or speech/language).
 Headache usually occurs within 60 minutes of the auras.
 There is no motor weakness, which is the key clinical feature differentiating it from hemiplegic migraine.

-Childhood episodic syndromes that may be associated with migraine.
+Childhood episodic syndromes that may be associated with migraine (03).
 As mentioned above, the evaluation must determine that an alternative disorder does not account for the symptoms.

 The subgroup of episodic syndromes associated with migraine are either precursors to migraine or are considered migraine equivalents.
 However, a clear link with migraine remains questionable.
 The most common of these is recurrent gastrointestinal disturbance, which comprises two disorders: abdominal migraine, with its recurrent abdominal pain, and cyclical vomiting.
-Other possible migraine equivalents include benign paroxysmal vertigo and benign paroxysmal torticollis, which has onset during the first year; some also consider acute confusional migraine as part of this group.
+Other possible migraine equivalents include benign paroxysmal vertigo and benign paroxysmal torticollis.
+Some consider acute confusional migraine as part of this group.
 These episodic syndromes are more likely to be accepted as migraine equivalents if the child also has typical episodes of migraine headache that include similar symptoms.
-For example, coexisting migraine headaches are most typical with abdominal migraine and cyclical vomiting and occur in 70% of the patients, whereas they are least frequent with benign paroxysmal vertigo (10%) (03).
+For example, coexisting migraine headaches are most typical with abdominal migraine and cyclical vomiting and occur in 70% of the patients, whereas they are least frequent with benign paroxysmal vertigo (10%) (06).
 Although some children with these syndromes later develop migraine, others do not.
 No diagnostic marker for migraine can verify a relationship between migraine and episodic syndromes, and the existence of these disorders as forms of migraine remains uncertain.

 • Infantile colic.
 Episodes of excessive crying occur from birth to 4 months of age in otherwise healthy children.
 These children are more likely to develop future migraines and have a family history of migraine. | |